Media career misconceptions debunked

 Sure, your career could take one of these routes, but it’s pretty unlikely really.
 Don’t worry though!
 It’s okay.
-You don’t have to be Alexa Chung, Chris Moyles or A.A.
-Gill to work in this industry.
+You don’t have to be a star news anchor or ace DJ to secure a graduate job in this industry.

-Before you make the decision to get into media, you should firstly discover what it’s really all about.
+Before you make the decision to get into media, you should first discover what it’s really all about.

 It might be a good idea to get the ball rolling by defining what the term ‘media’ actually means.
 Malcolm X famously once said that “the media is the most powerful entity on earth.”
 In many ways, he was right: from television, film and radio, to what we see on the internet, media is everywhere, and it can entertain as much as it can influence.

 As you can probably imagine, working in the media is fast-paced and extremely competitive.
 If you can handle the pressures thrown at you, it can be a very exciting way to make a living.
 What’s more, there are literally thousands of different roles you can explore.